Subanana vs Rev (2026): A Documentation-Based Comparison

 - You don't need human-verified transcription as a core workflow

 The honest framing: Rev is the established enterprise transcription tool — strongest where human verification, regulated compliance, and high-volume English are the requirements.
-Subanana plays in a different shape — Cantonese-specialist transcription plus live event captioning for multilingual audiences.
+Subanana plays in a different shape — multilingual transcription tuned for code-switched and Asian audio, plus live event captioning for multilingual audiences.
 They overlap on "transcribe English audio with AI" but their best uses point at different jobs.

 FAQ